WashUMockTrial/wumt/_recruitment/recruitment.md

       - Just
       - Soooo
       - Exciting?

-    name: For Actors
+  - name: For Arguers
-    title: For Actors
+    message: |
-  - message: 'Look, we can argue too!
-Hooray!'
+      Look, we can argue too!
+Hooray!
-    name: For Arguers
 ---